Termites may only be ¼ of an inch in size, but when it comes to your home, they can be one mighty problem.

 “Just about every house in South Florida has some previous evidence or live infestation of termites,” says Eddie Blanco, a top-selling Hialeah, Florida agent.
-That hasn’t stopped him from transacting over 1,900 real estate deals in his career.
+But that hasn’t stopped him from transacting over 3,946 real estate deals in his career.

-- Skip the negotiations and repairs—instead, sell your house “as is” to a cash buyer.
+- Skip all the hoopla of repairs, showings, and listing and sell the home “as is” to a cash buyer.

 Option 1: Selling your home with termite damage on the open market